vasquez-cs/Final_Project/README.md

 Scatterplot/Plane of best fit

-## Aspect 2: Analysis of intensity based on location.
-Visualizing which areas located by the Atlantic Ocean are more at risk for Hurricanes
-Tableau: We will visualize the paths of each storm along with each date.
+## Aspect 2: Analysis of intensity based on location and date.
+Visualizing which areas located by the Atlantic Ocean are more at risk for Hurricanes.
+Using Tableau, we will visualize the paths of each storm along with each date.
 The data used in this graph will cover data from 2010-2015.
 This will show the areas that are at a higher risk of being hit by Hurricanes.
 This will also show where in the Atlantic ocean each storm originated from and which stoms made landfall.

 MLM:
-Using K-Means clustering as a predicitve model, we will predict patterns and trends in the hurricane data.
+Using K-Means clustering, we will analyze and predict patterns and trends in the hurricane data.

 - Remove unnecessary columns
 - Change latitude and longitude into integers